-6 reasons churches don’t use projection in worship - and how to overcome them
+6 reasons churches don’t use projection in worship - and how to overcome them (Part One)

 Use of projected images and lyrics during worship is growing.
 However, some churches invest in projection technology, only to realize it isn’t practical to use in their worship space or with their planning resources.
 Consider these points before diving in.

 Seventy-five percent of United Methodist churches have fewer than 100 people in attendance on an average weekend, according to 2009 figures from the General Council on Finance and Administration.
 Many church buildings do not have enough space for large flat screens.
 Others were not designed to accommodate projection.